Project-DA-FANH/dafanh_website/content/blog/2022-09-26-the-root-of-data-science/index.en.md

 ----

-This contributed blog post was written by students from the [Tehama Group Communications](http://tehamagrouppr.com/).
+This contributed blog post was written by Emma Mitchell from the [Tehama Group Communications](http://tehamagrouppr.com/).